Breadcrumb

 How It Is Done

-- Lie on your back on an examination table with your feet raised and supported by stirrups.
-This allows the doctor or nurse to look at your vulva, urethra, vagina, and other reproductive organs.
+- Lie on your back on an examination table with your feet and legs supported by footrests.

 How It Feels

-You may feel some pressure or mild discomfort when the speculum is inserted into your vagina.
-Try to relax your legs and hips as much as you can.
-You may feel pain or irritation, especially if you have a vaginal infection.
-If a metal speculum is used, the metal may feel cold and hard.
-The speculum may be warmed with water or lubricated with a vaginal lubricant, such as K-Y Jelly, before being inserted.
+You may feel some pressure or mild discomfort when the speculum is placed into your vagina.
+If a metal speculum is used, the metal may feel cold.
+The speculum may be warmed with water or lubricated with a vaginal lubricant, such as K-Y Jelly, before being placed.

 During the rectovaginal examination, you may feel as though you are about to have a bowel movement as the doctor or nurse withdraws a finger from your rectum.
-This is a normal sensation that lasts only a few seconds.
-You may have a small amount of vaginal discharge or bleeding after the examination.
+This is normal and lasts only a few seconds.

 Risks